Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - Root device type:
 - there are two different root devices in EC2.

   - Instance Store: storage thats physically attached to host that virtual server is running on for a short amount of time meaning if you shut down your instance store server data will be lost.

   - Elastic Block Store (EBS): prisistent storage that exists seperately from host that v.server is running on, if you shut down data won't be lost. most of you work in done on EBS unless a specific reason.

+- Amazon Lightsail:
+  - is designed to be the easiest way to launch and manage a virtual private server with AWS.
+Lightsail plans include everything you need to jumpstart your project – a virtual machine, SSDbased storage, data transfer, DNS management, and a rtstatic IP address – for a low, predictable price.
 - Amazon Machine Images (AMI):
-- its a template for ec2 service that includes configs, operating systems, data that would go on that specific instance. there are many AMIs that you can leverage.
+- its a temgplate for ec2 service that includes configs, operating systems, data that would go on that specific instance. there are many AMIs that you can leverage.
 - they can be shared across accounts, so if you org has specific version of ubuntu linux that you want to modify in certain way for security reasons, and you wanna attach one storage to it these are example of configs you can make.
 - you can create you custom AMIs, there is AWS market-place for available AMIs too.

 ### EC2 purchase Type: